veronica-sreepathi/Road-accident-predictor/statement.md

 ## Scope of the Project
 The scope of this project is to develop and implement an AI-driven predictive modeling system that forecasts road accident risk.
+In-Scope:

+Development of a machine learning model (e.g., Deep Learning or Gradient Boosting) trained on historical accident data combined with external features (weather, traffic volume, road geometry).

+Establishment of a data pipeline for ingesting both static (road network) and dynamic (real-time traffic speed, current weather) data.

+Calculation and visualization of a real-time Risk Score for defined road segments (e.g., every 500 meters) within the target area.

+Categorization of predicted risk into distinct levels (e.g., Low, Moderate, High, Critical).